prayasabhinav/readinggroup/README.md

-# Antardhun Reading Group Topic Voting System @ Anant
+# Reading Group Topic Voting System

 A simple web application for proposing and voting on topics for a university reading group.